AsaTyr2018/DevTransfer/README.md

 ## Server Setup

-Choose one of the following methods to start the FastAPI server.
+The server runs only on Linux.
+Choose one of the following methods to start it.

 **Important:** The admin panel is locked if `server.yml` still contains the bundled example credentials.
 Edit the file before deployment.